Elizabeth Murnane, PhD

 Charles H. Gaut and Charles A. Norberg Assistant Professor, Thayer School of Engineering, Dartmouth College

-These ideas and efforts have directly contributed to proposals funded by the NIH, NSF, various foundations, and industry partners.
-Before joining the Dartmouth faculty, Elizabeth was a postdoctoral scholar in Computer Science at Stanford University and received her Ph.D. in Information Science from Cornell University.
+These ideas and efforts have directly contributed to proposals funded by the NIH, NSF, foundations, and industry partners.
+Before joining the Dartmouth faculty, Liz was a postdoctoral scholar in Computer Science at Stanford University and received her Ph.D. in Information Science from Cornell University.
 After completing her undergraduate degree in Mathematics and Computer Science at MIT, she also spent 4 years as the lead engineer and head of experimental features of a CSAIL startup that built interactive visualization tools to help software developers make sense of complex codebases.
-Liz’s work continues to emphasize translational approaches that seek opportunities to meaningfully engage with and positively shape industry practices, local communities, and policy-making.
+Liz’s work continues to promote translational approaches that seek opportunities to meaningfully engage with and positively shape industry practices, local communities, and policy-making.